reiver/article-20250309/README.md

 The best presentations _tell a story_ — this is a story of our journey **hosting the Fediverse** at [SpaceHost](https://spacehost.one):

 * What we tried first.
-* Why it failed.
+* How & why that failed.
-* How we solved it.
+* How we solved the problem.
 * And, an unexpected invention that could reshape the Social Web.

 If you care about the Fediverse, this is a story for you.